This document describes what’s needed to create and deploy a typical Model in Image domain.

 weblogic.domainUID=MY-DOMAINUID

-See Model files for a description of model file syntax and loading order, and see Runtime updates for a description of using WDT model ConfigMaps to update the model configuration of a running domain.
+See Working with WDT model files for a description of model file syntax and loading order, and see Runtime updates for a description of using WDT model ConfigMaps to update the model configuration of a running domain.

 Model in Image requires a runtime encryption secret with a secure password

 key.
-This secret is used by the operator to encrypt model and domain home artifacts before it adds them to a runtime ConfigMap or log.
+This secret is used by the operator to encrypt model and domain home files before it adds them to a runtime ConfigMap or log.
 You can safely change the password

 , at any time after you’ve fully shut down a domain, but it must remain the same for the life of a running domain.
 The runtime encryption secret that you create can be named anything, but note that it is a best practice to name and label secrets with their domain UID to help ensure that cleanup scripts can find and delete them.